 Explaining the Joke in Writing Is Unnecessary

-If you’re in this boat with me, we all need a wake-up call.
+If you’re in the “explaining the joke in writing” boat with me, we all need a wake-up call.
 Sometimes a bit of cleverness or specificity doesn’t have the payoff you’re seeking.
 This doesn’t just apply to jokes, of course.
-I see this phenomenon at work especially with imagery in people’s writing.
+I see this explanatory writing phenomenon at work especially in people’s imagery.

 An example from the actual literary canon (rather that some stupid made-up thing that I wrote last minute) that has always bothered me: “Aunt Jennifer’s Tigers” by Adrienne Rich.
 This has literally vexed me FOR OVER A DECADE.